 Dinners on the Farm

-Come dine with us on the farm and experience the pleasures of eating locally and sustainably.
-With our Culinary Institute of America-trained chef, Alisa DeMarco, we are creating multi-course, slow food meals crafted from the freshest local ingredients since 2005.
-Many of the vegetables and fruits served are grown organically on our farm; we also use the milk, eggs, cheeses from our farm.
+Come dine with us on the farm and experience the pleasures of eating locally.
+Since 2008, we've been creating multi-course, slow food meals that showcase the best of Midwest agriculture.
+Our Culinary Institute of America-trained chef, Alisa DeMarco, is a master at crafting fresh, seasonal dishes with the finest local ingredients.
+Many of the vegetables and fruits served are grown organically on our farm; we also use our farm's milk, eggs, and cheeses.

-Our dinners highlight the finest local produce and meats, and feature the farmers who grow or raise this food.
+Our dinners often feature the farmers who grow or raise this food.
 Each meal has a theme and featured guest farmer, allowing our guests to experience peak season freshness and conversations with the farmer/food artisan who contributed to our table.
 Not only do you get a tour of our farm with the dinner, but you also get to learn about the guest farmer’s practices and their passion for local food.
 Of course, our cheeses are always featured!
-We just can’t resist!

 **Accommodations for special dietary needs, food allergies, vegetarian options, etc. can be arranged, but need to be stated with the purchase of the seats.
 Because of the select dates, themes, menu items, guest chefs, etc.; last minute accommodations cannot be guaranteed.**

 To make reservations for one or more of the dinners, please CLICK ON THE LINK IN THE DESCRIPTION OF EACH FARM DINNER ON THE "DINNER SEASON" PAGE OF OUR WEBSITE.

 Our policy regarding children and pricing: Given the limited number of seats for each dinner, we are not able to offer a reduced price on meals for children.
 We don't discourage people from bringing their children; however the meal would remain the full price.
 Please let us know in advance if you plan to bring your children.